Gershgorin circle theorem: Statement and proof

 Proof.
 Apply the Theorem to AT while recognizing that the eigenvalues of the transpose are the same as those of the original matrix.

 Example.
-For a diagonal matrix, the Gershgorin discs coincide with the spectrum.
-Conversely, if the Gershgorin discs coincide with the spectrum, the matrix is diagonal.
+Gershgorin discs coincide with the spectrum only for every diagonal matrix.

 Discussion

 One way to interpret this theorem is that if the off-diagonal entries of a square matrix over the complex numbers have small norms, the eigenvalues of the matrix cannot be "far from" the diagonal entries of the matrix.
 Therefore, by reducing the norms of off-diagonal entries one can attempt to approximate the eigenvalues of the matrix.
 Of course, diagonal entries may change in the process of minimizing off-diagonal entries.